 Wrexham has a smaller PBSA market, with Snowdon Hall as the primary private student housing in Wrexham for students at Wrexham Glyndŵr University and the Bangor University Wrexham campus.

-Managed by Student Roost, Snowdon Hall is in the heart of Wrexham city centre, with Wrexham Glyndŵr University a 10–15-minute walk away and the Bangor University Wrexham campus around 10 minutes on foot.
+Student Roost Snowdon Hall is in the heart of Wrexham city centre, with Wrexham Glyndŵr University a 10–15-minute walk away and the Bangor University Wrexham campus around 10 minutes on foot.
 The building has 156 en-suite rooms in 6-bedroom cluster flats with shared kitchens and living areas.
 Facilities include a garden and BBQ area, laundry, printing services, bike storage, and 24/7 security.
 All bills, 100Mbps Wi-Fi, and contents insurance included.
 Bus and train stations are within walking distance for travel to Chester and Liverpool.

 Average Student Rent in Wales